 Ethical

-Choosing moissanite means making a statement in socially-conscious sustainable luxury.
-Moissanite is considered an ethical choice vs natural diamonds for several reasons.
-Here are some of them:
+Choosing moissanite means making a statement in socially conscious, sustainable luxury.
+Moissanite is considered an ethical choice compared to natural diamonds for several reasons.

 Lab-Created